 The construction isn’t as flashy as all the little extras and features, but it is the key to an overall better experience.

 The first thing you want to look at is the materials used for the burner grates.
 These things get a lot of use and abuse, so they need to be solid and sturdy.

 High-end ranges typically use high-density steel or iron for their burner grates.
 These are heavy, yes, but they also last for years.
 They won’t warp, bend, or rust the way cheaper-grade steel or iron does.

 The next thing to consider is the kind of materials used for the body of the range.
 Most modern ranges are made from stainless steel regardless of the price point.
-The difference is found in the grade and thickness of the stainless steel.

 Generally, high-end ranges are made from thicker, heavier, and better stainless steel.
 This is important because the body of the range will need to cope with intense heat as well as cooling cycles.